fkirkholt/urd-backend/docs/self-documenting-databases.md

 comes after the field value.

 You can customize how a field is displayed by specifying `data-type` and/or `data-format`.
-This assumes that you use a selecter in following patter: `label[data-field="tablename.fieldname"]`.
-This selector belongs to the label- tag, which encloses the field.
+This assumes that you use a selector in following patter: `label[data-field="tablename.fieldname"]`.
+This selector belongs to the `label` tag, which encloses the field.
 You can skip `label` and only use `[data-field="tablename.fieldname"]`.
 The html element for the field is then generatede based on the values of `data-type` and `data-format`.